krisbitney/Identifying_Customer_Segments/README.md

 # Identifying_Customer_Segments
-An educational deep learning project.
+An educational unsupervised learning project.
 The goal is to identify customer segments by clustering customers in a reduced feature space.
 After producing a cluster model, I compared the population of customers to the general German population to determine how segments of the general population are represented in the customer population.

 For readability, I split the project into two Jupyter notebooks.